MSc/Postgraduate Diploma/Postgraduate Certificate International Management

 - Management Consultancy.

-To achieve a master's, you must complete a dissertation which gives you the chance to research an area of international management which is of particular interest to you and relevant to your career or company.
-An example of a past dissertation topic is:
+*To achieve a master's, you must complete this module which gives you the chance to research an area of international management which is of particular interest to you and relevant to your career or company.
+An example of a past topic is:

 - A Critical Analysis of the Perceptions of Employees from Kenya, Tanzania and Ghana on Corporate Social Responsibility.